-- 16. Sale, distribution, or consumption of substances contained in household items; including, but not limited to glue, paint, accelerants/propellants for aerosol canisters, and/or items such as the aerators for whipped cream; if sold, distributed or consumed for the purpose of inducing a stimulant, depressant, hallucinogenic or mind-altering effect. - 17.
-Possession of paraphernalia used or designed to be used in the consumption, sale or distribution of drugs, alcohol or tobacco, as described in subparagraph (15) above.
-For purposes of this policy, drug paraphernalia includes any equipment, products and materials of any kind which are used, intended for use or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing or concealing, or injecting, ingesting, inhaling or otherwise introducing controlled drugs or controlled substances into the human body, including but not limited to items such as "bongs," pipes, "roach clips," vials, tobacco rolling papers, and any object or container used, intended or designed for use in storing, concealing, possessing, distributing or selling controlled drugs or controlled substances. - 18.
-The destruction of real, personal or school property, such as, cutting, defacing or otherwise damaging property in any way. - 19.
-Accumulation of offenses such as school and class tardiness, class or study hall cutting, or failure to attend detention. - 20.
-Trespassing on school grounds while on out-of-school suspension or expulsion. - 21.
-Making false bomb threats or other threats to the safety of students, staff members, and/or other persons. - 22.
-Defiance of school rules and the valid authority of teachers, supervisors, administrators, other staff members and/or law enforcement authorities. - 23.
-Throwing snowballs, rocks, sticks and/or similar objects, except as specifically authorized by school staff. - 24.
-Unauthorized and/or reckless and/or improper operation of a motor vehicle on school grounds or at any school-sponsored activity. - 25.
-Leaving school grounds, school transportation or a school-sponsored activity without authorization. - 26.
-Use of or copying of the academic work of another individual and presenting it as the student's own work, without proper attribution; or any other form of academic dishonesty, cheating or plagiarism. - 27.
-Possession and/or use of a cellular telephone, radio, portable audio player, CD player, blackberry, personal data assistant, walkie talkie, Smartphone, mobile or handheld device, or similar electronic device, on school grounds or at a school-sponsored activity in violation of Board policy and/or administrative regulations regulating the use of such devices. - 28.
-Possession and/or use of a beeper or paging device on school grounds or at a school-sponsored activity without the written permission of the principal or his/her designee. - 29.
-Unauthorized use of or tampering with any school computer, computer system, computer software, Internet connection or similar school property or system, or the use of such property or system for inappropriate purposes. - 30.
-Possession and/or use of a laser pointer, unless the student possesses the laser pointer temporarily for an educational purpose while under the direct supervision of a responsible adult.
-31. Hazing. - 32.
-Bullying, defined as the repeated use by one or more students of a written, oral or electronic communication, such as cyberbullying, directed at another student attending school in the same district, or a physical act or gesture by one or more students repeatedly directed at another student attending school in the same school district, which: - a. causes physical or emotional harm to such student or damage to such student's property;
+16. Sale, distribution, or consumption of substances contained in household items; including, but not limited to glue, paint, accelerants/propellants for aerosol canisters, and/or items such as the aerators for whipped cream; if sold, distributed or consumed for the purpose of inducing a stimulant, depressant, hallucinogenic or mind-altering effect.

+17. Possession of paraphernalia used or designed to be used in the consumption, sale or distribution of drugs, alcohol or tobacco, as described in subparagraph (15) above.
+For purposes of this policy, drug paraphernalia includes any equipment, products and materials of any kind which are used, intended for use or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing or concealing, or injecting, ingesting, inhaling or otherwise introducing controlled drugs or controlled substances into the human body, including but not limited to items such as "bongs," pipes, "roach clips," vials, tobacco rolling papers, and any object or container used, intended or designed for use in storing, concealing, possessing, distributing or selling controlled drugs or controlled substances, including cannabis.

+18. The destruction of real, personal or school property, such as, cutting, defacing or otherwise damaging property in any way.

+19. Accumulation of offenses such as school and class tardiness, class or study hall cutting, or failure to attend detention.

+20. Trespassing on school grounds while on out-of-school suspension or expulsion.

+21. Making false bomb threats or other threats to the safety of students, staff members, and/or other persons.

+22. Defiance of school rules and the valid authority of teachers, supervisors, administrators, other staff members and/or law enforcement authorities.

+23. Throwing snowballs, rocks, sticks and/or similar objects, except as specifically authorized by school staff.

+24. Unauthorized and/or reckless and/or improper operation of a motor vehicle on school grounds or at any school-sponsored activity.

+25. Leaving school grounds, school transportation or a school-sponsored activity without authorization.

+26. Use of or copying of the academic work of another individual and presenting it as the student's own work, without proper attribution; or any other form of academic dishonesty, cheating or plagiarism.

+27. Possession and/or use of a cellular telephone, radio, portable audio player, CD player, blackberry, personal data assistant, walkie talkie, Smartphone, mobile or handheld device, or similar electronic device, on school grounds, on school transportation, or at a school-sponsored activity in violation of Board policy and/or administrative regulations regulating the use of such devices.

+28. Possession and/or use of a beeper or paging device on school grounds, on school transportation, or at a school-sponsored activity without the written permission of the principal or his/her designee.

+29. Unauthorized use of or tampering with any school computer, computer system, computer software, Internet connection or similar school property or system, or the use of such property or system for inappropriate purposes.

+30. Possession and/or use of a laser pointer, unless the student possesses the laser pointer temporarily for an educational purpose while under the direct supervision of a responsible adult.

+31. Hazing.

+32. Bullying, defined as an act that is direct or indirect and severe, persistent or pervasive which:

-- b. places such student in reasonable fear of harm to himself or herself, or of damage to his or her property; - c. creates a hostile environment at school for such student; - d. infringes on the rights of such student at school; or - e. substantially disrupts the education process or the orderly operation of a school.
+- a. causes physical or emotional harm to an individual; - b. places an individual in reasonable fear of physical or emotional harm; or c. infringes on the rights or opportunities of an individual at school; or